Notice of Privacy Practices

 Authorization: We’ll get your written permission before we use or share your PHI for any purpose not stated in this notice.
 You may cancel your permission at any time, in writing.
 We will then stop using your PHI for that purpose.
 But if we’ve already used or shared your PHI with your permission, we cannot undo any actions we took before you told us to stop.

-Race, ethnicity and language: We may receive race, ethnicity and language information about you and protect this information as described in this notice.
+Race, ethnicity, language, sexual orientation and gender identity: We may receive race, ethnicity, language, sexual orientation and gender identity information about you and protect this information as described in this notice.
 We may use this information to help you, including identifying your specific needs, developing programs and educational materials and offering interpretation services.
 We don’t share this information with unauthorized persons.

 Under Federal Law, you have the right to:

--Send us a written request to see or get a copy of your PHI, including a request for a copy of your PHI through email.
+- Send us a written request to see or get a copy of your PHI, including a request for a copy of your PHI through email.
 Remember, there’s a risk your PHI could be read by a third party when it’s sent unencrypted, meaning regular email.
 So we will first confirm that you want to get your PHI by unencrypted email before sending it to you.
+We will provide you a copy of your PHI usually within 30 days of your request, unless a more stringent state requirement applies.
+If we need more time, we will let you know.

--Send us a written request to ask us for a list of those with whom we’ve shared your PHI.
+- Send us a written request to ask us for a list of those with whom we’ve shared your PHI.
+We will provide you a list usually within 60 days of your request.
+If we need more time, we will let you know

 How we protect information